Fire and Rehire : The implications for employers

-This blog will explore the means by which employers can change the terms and conditions of employees’ contracts, and the timeline of events which have now led to the recent announcement of a Statutory Code of Practice being published.
+This blog will explore the means by which employers can change the terms and conditions of employees’ contracts, and the timeline of events which have now led to the recently published consultation document concerning the introduction of a Statutory Code of Practice.

 Throughout the course of their employment, an employee’s terms of employment will likely change.
 Where changes to the contract are beneficial to the employee, such as pay increases or changes to job roles due to promotions, these will normally occur by mutual consent and are unlikely to cause issues for the employer.